-The spread of COVID-19 into Africa has been relatively small compared to outbreaks in countries like the United States or Italy.
-However, some experts fear that many African countries are only weeks away from severe outbreaks.
-One Young World Ambassadors in Africa are facing this crisis head-on.
+The spread of COVID-19 into Africa and the Middle have been relatively small compared to outbreaks in countries like the United States or Italy.
+However, some experts fear that many African and Middle Eastern countries are only weeks away from severe outbreaks.
+One Young World Ambassadors in Africa and the Middle East are facing this crisis head-on.
 Many of them have begun taking preventative measures to prepare communities on how to slow the spread of the disease.
 Others have been working with their local and national governments to prepare the health care system for an outbreak.
-These Ambassadors from Africa are using their skills and networks to prevent the spread of coronavirus into their countries and help protect high-risk populations.
+These Ambassadors are using their skills and networks to prevent the spread of coronavirus into their countries and help protect high-risk populations.

-Stowelink has formed partnerships with eleven internationally recognised organisations.
+Stowelink has formed partnerships with twelve internationally recognised organisations.
 Together, they have collected the most accurate and relevant information about the COVID-19 pandemic from organisations like World Health and NCD Alliance.
 They have put this content into a simple informative format and shared it across social media platforms, publishing content in Kiswahili, English, and Amharic.
 The NCDs 365 project has reached 1.3 million people in 8 countries.
 Stephen was also nominated as a finalist in the health category of the Top 35 Under 35 Youth Awards by the government of Kenya for his work.

 The Tiwale Women's Center For Education and Entrepreneurship is on a mission to support the huge numbers of poverty-stricken women in Malawi, providing education, microloans, and skills training.
 Since the start of the pandemic, Tiwale has shifted gears to produce protective face masks, made in a safe and distanced space by Tiwale community graduates from their sewing workshops.
 The masks are cleaned and then either donated to essential workers and offices in Malawi, or sold to the public to help support their programmes.